Art & Culture

 Since my early years, I’ve always been interested in pushing the boundaries between those two worlds.
 I’ve collaborated with scientists from space programs and with forestry researchers laser scanning trees in rainforests.
 These collaborations ground my ideas in physical reality.
 My sculptures and paintings engage the location and movement of the viewer through optical lenses and Moiré geometries.
 They reconfigure the landscape in real time and offer a unique, responsive interaction.
 To me, art is a way of confronting the physical reality of our planet.

-And tell us about the exclusive evening the Four Seasons Doha hosted to celebrate your latest work.
-Your centrepiece for this activation shares the same name, Tracing the Void, and it was nothing less than fascinating to watch.
+Tell us about the exclusive evening hosted by Four Seasons Doha to celebrate your latest work.
+Your centrepiece for the activation, Tracing the Void, was truly captivating to witness.

-Yes, this intimate dinner alongside the unveiling of Tracing the Void was especially designed as a high profile evening for a select group of guests, weaving together art, cosmology and gastronomy.
-The centrepiece is an immersive installation featuring around 50,000 points of light that respond to the smallest movement of the viewer.
+Yes sure, the activation was conceived as an intimate, high profile evening for a select group of guests, where art, cosmology and gastronomy could come together in a meaningful way.
+Tracing the Void is an immersive installation built around nearly 50,000 points of light that respond to the subtlest movement within the space.

 Beyond the canvas and the prisms, you’ve also founded Platform Earth.
 How does environmentalism fit into your work?